-Trade in goods between Estonia and Denmark from 2012 to the 11 months of 2018 (mln euros)
+Trade in goods between Estonia and Denmark from 2014 to 2018 (mln euros)

 In bilateral trade in goods, Denmark was the 11th foreign trade partner of Estonia in 2017 with a turnover of €658 million, whilst export decreased by 4% and import increased by 14%.
 Denmark dropped to the 10th place among export destinations as a result of the decrease in export.
 The export of goods of Estonian origin to Denmark is very high, ca 90%.
 Denmark climbed to 13th place among the main import partners of Estonia in 2017.

 Compared to the same period of 2017, trade in goods with Denmark increased by ca 14% in the 11 months of 2018 and Denmark ranked 12th among Estonia’s main trade partners.
 Exports to Denmark increased by 21% (9th among export destinations) and imports from Denmark increased by 4% (15th among import partners).

 Timber and wood products are mainly exported to Denmark (ca 41% of exports) and their volumes have increased from €84 million (2013) to €150 million (2017).
 Other industrial products (15%) became the second main export article in 2017.
 The main products that are exported are furniture and accessories, and wooden houses.
 The third main export article is machines and equipment (8%), the export of which decreased by €34 million in 2017.
 Textile products (7%) and metals and metal products (6%) are also exported to Denmark.

 The main imports from Denmark in 2017 were machines and equipment (19%), prepared foodstuffs and beverages (16%), chemical products (11%) and mineral products (10%).